 If you live in Scotland and you have an individual income of £25,000 per year or less, you may be eligible for a part-time fee grant for undergraduate study.

-For undergraduate modules starting in October 2018, the final date to apply for your fee grant without paying the fees yourself first is 20 September 2018 (extended from 6 September 2018), and we need to receive all your paperwork and fee grant application by that date at the latest.
+For undergraduate modules starting in Februray 2019, the final date to apply for your fee grant without paying the fees yourself first is 3 January 2019 and we need to receive all your paperwork and fee grant application by that date at the latest.
 (Tuition fee loans are available for postgraduate study).

 Most students sign up for 60 credits in a year, but the Part-Time Fee Grant is flexible and allows you to study between 30 credits and 120 credits annually.